Trustees

 Jhana Millers

-Jhana holds a Master of Fine Arts from Toi Rauwhārangi Massey University College of Creative Arts, Wellington, and a Bachelor of Applied Arts from Whitireia New Zealand.
-When working as an artist, Jhana exhibited nationally and internationally, including in Australia, Munich and New York.
+Jhana holds a Master of Fine Arts from Toi Rauwhārangi College of Creative Arts, Massey University, and a Bachelor of Applied Arts from Whitireia New Zealand.
+She has a background as a practicing artist, with exhibitions nationally and internationally, including in Munich and New York.

 Jhana Millers